I'd like to say

 Took the gold

-Know what he left 'em with?
+You know what he left 'em with?

 Malaria

-A President once said, "The only thing we have to fear is fear itself"
+You know, a president once said, "The only thing we have to fear is fear itself"

-Now we're supposed to be afraid
+Now it seems like we're supposed to be afraid

-It's patriotic, in fact, and color-coded
+It's patriotic, in fact

-And what we supposed to be afraid of?
+What we supposed to be afraid of?

 Why, of being afraid